git-no/jekyll-breadcrumbs/README.md

 * If you use [jekyll-language-plugin](https://github.com/vwochnik/jekyll-language-plugin) jekyll-breadcrumbs will translate each breadcrumb item if YAML *subset* in the page is set.
 If so this plugin will seek at first for *breadcrumb* within the subset of the language file, if breadcrumb is not found in the langauge file it will look for title within the subset.

 ## Contribution
 This Jekyll plugin is an extension of the [Simple Breadcrumbs in Jekyll 3](https://envygeeks.io/2015/12/06/super-simple-breadcrumbs-in-jekyll-3-0/) from the [envygeeks](https://github.com/envygeeks).
-Thank you very much [envygeeks](https://github.com/envygeeks) for all the effort and Jekyll development.
+Thank you very much [envygeeks](https://github.com/envygeeks) for sharing the code and thank you for all the Jekyll effort and development.
 We love Jekyll.

 ## License